Feope/DiscordBotProject/README.md

 ```
 ## Youtube Commands

-Bot can be set to monitor a Youtube channel and post new uploads to a specified discord channel periodically.\
+Bot can be set to monitor a Youtube channel and post new uploads to a specified discord channel periodically.<be />
-Currently recognized commands are:\
+Currently recognized commands are:

 ```
-ythelp x
+ythelp X
 ```
-Gives information about the given command x.
-Where x is one of the other Youtube commands.\
+Gives information about the given command X. Where X is one of the other Youtube commands.

 ```
 setdiscordchannel
 ```
-Sets the channel bot will use to send notifications to.\
+Sets the channel bot will use to send notifications to.
 ```
 setyoutubeid
 ```
-Sets the Youtube channel id, which the bot will use to check for uploads.\
+Sets the Youtube channel id, which the bot will use to check for uploads.
 ```
 checktest
 ```
-Test command to see if the bot is working correctly.\
+Test command to see if the bot is working correctly.

 ```
 start
 stop
 ```
-Commands to start and stop the monitoring loop.\
+Commands to start and stop the monitoring loop.

 ## Work split